 Is 'Succession' on Netflix?
-How to watch the hit series ahead of season 4
+How to watch the entire series after that big finale

 Where can you watch the Emmy-winning dramedy?
 Is 'Succession' on Netflix?
-Here's what you need to know
+Here's everything you need to know

-Is 'Succession' on Netflix?
-How to watch the hit series
+Is Succession on Netflix?
+How to watch the hit series.
+Pictured: Jeremy Strong, Sarah Snook HBO Succession Season 4 - Episode 3

-"Is Succession on Netflix?" is a common question for those who have their sights set on marathoning the critically acclaimed series, especially with season four about to drop.
+"Is Succession on Netflix?" is a common question for those who have their sights set on catching up with the critically acclaimed series, especially after that big finale.
+(How does Succession end?
+You'll have to watch to find out!)

-First thing first, let's nail down the correct streaming platform: though there are plenty of hits on Netflix as of late, Succession is an HBO Original, which means it's available to watch on HBO or its streaming counterpart, HBO Max.
+First thing first, let's nail down the correct streaming platform: though there are plenty of hits on Netflix as of late, Succession is an HBO Original, which means it's not available to stream on Netflix.
+Instead, you have to watch on HBO or its streaming counterpart, Max.

 How to watch 'Succession' anywhere in the world